-- Show evidence of MSN core courses, including a graduate-level statistics and Health Care Policy and Economics course prior to enrollment or by the end of the first semester of DNP coursework.
+- Show evidence of MSN core courses, (Advanced Health Assessment across the Lifespan, Advanced Pharmacology across the Lifespan and Advanced Pathophysiology across the Lifespan) as well as graduate-level statistics and Health Care Policy and Economics course prior to enrollment.

 - Possess and unencumbered/unrestricted license as an Advanced Practice Registered Nurse in Illinois.
 Submit evidence of advanced practice national certification.
 Submit current resume or curriculum vita that demonstrates advanced nursing practice experience and continuing education since licensure.

 - Provide three (3) written recommendations (form).

 - Submit a one to two-page written statement (up to 1000 words) addressing personal and professional goals related to the DNP Program.